Adams Divers. Equi.

 same holdings. worse wrapper. that's how you lose ground while NAV looks fine on paper.

-concentration in mega-cap growth
+Concentration in mega-cap growth

 nvidia, apple, microsoft, alphabet, and amazon sit among the largest positions. you are not buying broad market neutrality here. if mega-cap leadership breaks, ADX likely feels it fast.